-If you already know you need to have a sinus lift, or you suspect this will be a requirement for you before you can have dental implants placed, you’re likely wondering what is involved in the sinus lift process with Dr. Scherer of Wheaton Oral Surgery and Implant Center in Naperville.
+If you already know you need to have a sinus lift, or you suspect this will be a requirement for you before you can have dental implants placed, you’re likely wondering what is involved in the sinus lift process with Dr. Scherer of Wheaton Oral Surgery and Implant Center.
 You’ll find out in this blog, so keep reading.

 What Is a Sinus Lift?